Setting up an RCP

 1. Initial Check with the DSO

-Residential Lease Clause for RCP
+Lease Agreement Clause for RCP

-The Landlord acts as the representative of the Self-Consumption Producer Group (RCP), responsible for the electricity supply, metering, and invoicing of the tenants.
+The landlord acts as the representative of the self-consumption group (RCP), responsible for electricity supply, metering, and tenant billing.
 The costs attributable to the tenant are as follows: Costs for electricity drawn from the grid

 - Costs for self-consumed solar electricity